-- Hazard communication when hazardous chemicals are to be used before initial work performance. - > Safe lifting techniques and proper ergonomics. - ➤ An overview of monthly center safety meetings and safety committee meetings.
+- > Routine training of safe performance of individual work assignment - > Hazard communication when hazardous chemicals are to be used before initial work performance. - Safe lifting techniques and proper ergonomics. - An overview of monthly center safety meetings and safety committee meetings.

 The program is also intended to provide ongoing general and job specific safety training to existing agency personnel.
 To ensure that all employees receive appropriate job safety training, all employees will participate in: